What We Do

 The outreach team provide a continuous supportive, flexible service to meet the demanding and changing needs of the women with whom we work.

 The team are also key in liaising with statutory agencies, welfare and legal services, housing agencies, health and drug treatment services.
 They deal with numerous challenging and complex situations daily.
-There are very few holistic city outreach services specifically targeting street-based prostitution in the way of Hull Lighthouse.
-We work with agencies locally and nationwide, with frequent requests to share and disseminate our expertise and resources.
+There are no holistic city outreach services specifically targeting street-based sex workers, so we work with agencies locally and nationwide, with frequent requests to share and disseminate our expertise and resources.

 This monthly drop in service builds up relationships with women from Hull who are on remand or serving a sentence at HMP Newhall, Wakefield.
 We put things in place for their release such as housing, drug treatment and benefits and then bring them back to Hull to link in with the daytime outreach.